dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 extension type declaration, but they do not have the ability to directly edit the source code of said declaration.

-This feature allows static members declared in an `extension` on a given class/mixin/etc. declaration _D_ to be invoked as if they were static members of _D_.
+This feature allows static members and constructors declared in an `extension` on a given class/mixin/etc. declaration _D_ to be invoked as if they were static members respectively constructors declared by _D_.

 Here is an example: